ned2/typediff/docs/typediff.md

 Input to explore the right-node-raising construction might be:

     A: We relied on and hired consultants.
-    B: We relied on consultants and we hired consultants.
+    B: We relied on consultants and hired consultants.

 Typediff is both a command line tool and also has a browser-based interface.
 The downside to the command line tool is that you are